-The new provisions take effect immediately and will, at present, be in effect until the end of June 2020 (i.e. such that leave must start before but can end after 30 June 2020).
+The new provisions take effect immediately and will be in effect until the end of September 2020 (i.e. such that leave must start before but can end after 30 September 2020).

 Further information via the Fair Work Ombudsman Website – unpaid pandemic leave in award